OCTRI KL2 Opportunity

 Letter of Intent Submission

-The letter of intent is required of all applicants and will be used to determine which applicants will be invited to submit a full application.
-The letter of intent is limited to a maximum of one page.
-Applicants must follow NIH guidelines with 11-point Arial font and one-half inch margins.
+The letter of intent and a biosketch in NIH format are required of all applicants and will be used to determine which applicants will be invited to submit a full application.

 Letters of intent must address the following areas and questions: